Muxelmann/OpenDSSDirect.make/README.md

 **This package is available only for Linux (64bit) and Mac (64 bit).
 32bit and Windows support is still to come.**

-*This version is no longer based on the Lazarus project and uses the source code that is provided in the `electricdss/DDLL` directory instead.*
+*This version is no longer based on the Lazarus project and uses the source code that is provided in the `electricdss` directory instead.*

 ## Usage for Linux and macOS